Back to home

 What counts as a “templated” note in payer audits?

-What documentation changes most reduce PHP/IOP denial risk?
+What documentation changes most reduce continued-stay denial risk?

 Three changes consistently move the needle.
 (1) Every daily note cites an objective measure — PHQ-9, GAD-7, ASAM dimension scores, or equivalent — so intensity is quantified, not asserted.
 (2) Every note includes an explicit step-down rationale: one sentence that answers “why can this patient not safely step down today?”
 (3) Every note reflects individualized clinical status — specific behavioral observations, specific clinical reasoning — not templated language.
 Programs that implement all three see concurrent-review pass rates move from coin-flip to near-ceiling.